Henry Burris: 2010

-Burris's string of professional starts ended at the end of the 2011 season, when Drew Tate replaced him as the starting quarterback for the last three scheduled regular season games.
-Burris performed short-yardage duties for the team as the back-up quarterback.
+2011

+Burris started the first 15 regular season games of 2011.
+However, in the 15th game, Burris was replaced at halftime by Drew Tate.
+The following week, against Saskatchewan, Burris' string of 69 consecutive starts ended, and Tate got his first CFL start.
+Tate started the last three regular season games and the West Semi-Final with Burris performing short-yardage duties as the back-up quarterback.
+This was the first time since 2003 that Burris did not pass for 4000 yards in a CFL season.
 Burris returned to quarterbacking the Calgary Stampeders in the second half of the Western Conference Semi Finals against the Edmonton Eskimos.
-Burris was unable to lead a second half comeback throwing only 7 completions in 15 attempts with 0 touchdowns, having to settle for multiple field goals.
+He was unable to lead a second half comeback throwing only 7 completions in 15 attempts with 0 touchdowns, having to settle for multiple field goals.

-Entering the off-season there had been much speculation regarding the future of Burris with the Calgary Stampeders.
+Entering the off-season, there had been much speculation regarding the future of Burris with the Calgary Stampeders.
 The Stampeders seemed ready to move on and hand the starting job to Drew Tate while Burris had stated that he did not want to be a backup quarterback.
-The Calgary Stampeders confirmed on January 3, 2012 that they had traded Burris to the Hamilton Tiger-Cats for quarterback Kevin Glenn and offensive lineman Mark Dewit.
+The Calgary Stampeders confirmed on January 3, 2012, that they had traded Burris to the Hamilton Tiger-Cats for quarterback Kevin Glenn and offensive lineman Mark Dewit.

 Hamilton Tiger-Cats

+2012

 In his first season with the Tiger-Cats, Burris had a career year.
 He threw for 5,367 yards and 43 touchdowns, with a passer rating of 104.4, all career highs.
 Unfortunately, the Tiger-Cats defense struggled, giving up an average of 32 points per game, which resulted in the team falling to 6–12 and missing the playoffs.

+2013

 On September 13, 2013, midway through the 2013 CFL season, Burris became the 5th CFL quarterback to throw for 50,000 career passing yards.
 Burris' 4,925 passing yards was enough to lead the league in passing for the second consecutive year.
 Burris led the Tiger-Cats into the post-season with a record of 10–8, they defeated the Montreal Alouettes and then the Toronto Argonauts, but ultimately lost to the Saskatchewan Roughriders in the 101st Grey Cup game.
 Entering the off-season, Burris was set to become a free-agent in February 2014 unless he re-signed with the Tiger-Cats.
 He expressed his desire to stay with the Ti-Cats, saying, "I want to be back here, we've had a great run.
 I still feel like I can get it done."
 However, Burris was released by Hamilton on January 30, 2014, following the signing of Zach Collaros.